Biased graphs with no two vertex-disjoint unbalanced cycles: Finding a balanced subgraph

 \begin{proof} By \tref{Lovasz}, if $\Omega$ has no balanced cycle then it either has at most 5 vertices or it is not 4-connected.
 Thus $\Omega$ has at least one balanced cycle and we may choose a subgraph $\Omega'$ with the following properties: \begin{itemize} \item[(O1)] $\Omega'$ is 2-connected; \item[(O2)] $\Omega'$ is balanced; \item[(O3)] subject to (O1) and (O2), $|V(\Omega')|$ is maximised; \item[(O4)] subject to (O1), (O2) and (O3), $|E(\Omega')|$ is maximised. \end{itemize}

+By \lref{small-balanced-sub}, we may assume that $\Omega'$ has at least four vertices.
 If $\Omega'$ is spanning, then we are done.
 Thus we may assume that this is not the case.
 Properties (O3) and (O4) imply immediately that \begin{itemize} \item[$\diamondsuit$] if $P$ is an $\Omega'$-path (with endpoints $u,v$), then every cycle formed by $P$ and a $(u,v)$-path in $\Omega'$ is unbalanced. \end{itemize}